karrot-dev/yunity.org/user/pages/10.heartbeat/2018-11-04/item.md

 _by Janina_

 ## [foodsharing.de](https://foodsharing.de)-dev
 Since the last release in August there have been 26 additions to the changelog's 'unreleased' section.
-And what's most exciting about is that next to 12 bug fixes, 2 bits of refactoring and 2 dev things, we also have 10 actual features!
+And what's most exciting about it is that next to 12 bug fixes, 2 bits of refactoring and 2 dev things, we also have 10 actual features!
 To experience them already, you can go to [foodsharing beta](https://beta.foodsharing.de/).

 All these changes are possible because there is a nice and productive atmosphere in the new (and still growing!) developer group of foodsharing.de.
 Take this screenshot of a conversation last Thursday and get a taste of what I mean: